-Can I buy proton pump inhibitors?
+Can I buy proton pump inhibitors (PPIs)?

 Most of these medicines are prescription only.
-You can buy omeprazole and pantoprazole over the counter at pharmacies.
+You can buy omeprazole and pantoprazole over-the-counter at pharmacies.
 However, if you need to use this medicine for more than four weeks you should consult your doctor.

-How do I take proton pump inhibitors?
+How do I take proton pump inhibitors (PPIs)?

 Your doctor will advise you of the dose needed and how often you should take it.
 Some of these medicines need to be taken in a certain way, such as on an empty stomach.
 Therefore, read the leaflet that comes with your particular brand for further information.

-How quickly do proton pump inhibitors work?
+How quickly do proton pump inhibitors (PPIs) work?